sean-m/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Push-Location.md

 Includes the command in the active transaction.
 This parameter is valid only when a transaction is in progress.
 For more information, see Includes the command in the active transaction.
-This parameter is valid only when a transaction is in progress.
-For more information, see

 ```yaml
 Type: SwitchParameter